 Academics suffer from not being able to convey their thoughts in language that normal people understand.
 I’m frustrated that the journals I read are written in a language so arcane, they should belong in wizard’s dusty grimoire kept above a tower with a fire-breathing dragon flying around on guard.
 Scared that I might be guilty of the same crime, this blog is here to remind me that I need to get my point across in plain English.
-I try to keep articles within a reasonable length (around 1,000 words) and insert a lot of references to games, books, and movies that are relevant, and of course, and not lapse into that alien language known as “Academish” (though sometimes it’s inevitable).
+I try to keep articles within a reasonable length (around 1,000-1,500 words) and insert a lot of relevant references to games, books, and movies, and of course, and not lapse into that alien language known as “Academish” (though sometimes it’s inevitable).

-So, these are the records and scribbles from an aspiring academic, who had to claw his way to a Master’s degree in the ivory tower of S. Rajaratnam School of International Studies (RSIS) in Singapore.
-I majored in Strategic Studies, or as colloquially known, “the place where the guns-and-bombs weirdos gather”.
-Now, I teach a few courses in International Relations as a Junior Lecturer at President University, West Java, Indonesia.
-Likes gaming, watching movies, good food, and thinking about the multiple ways we can blow up the world.
-I’m interested in maritime security, Southeast Asian security, Indonesian foreign and domestic politics, and counterterrorism.
+So, these are the records and scribbles from an aspiring academic, who had to claw his way to a Master’s degree in the ivory tower of S. Rajaratnam School of International Studies (RSIS) in Singapore, where I majored in Strategic Studies, or as colloquially known, “the place where the guns-and-bombs weirdos gather”.
+Now, I’m still trying to get into a PhD program after multiple rejected research proposals.

 In 2017, I joined as a faculty member at President University, West Java, Indonesia.
 In 2019, I became an Assistant Professor, which basically marks the first step towards a tenured position.
 I mostly teach Defense and Strategic Studies-related courses, such as maritime security, the study of war, and defence policy analysis.
 On the side, I also handle Research Methods and Intro to Political Science.
 The latter mostly gives me an excuse to host film discussions and to study political philosophy.